 Advanced robotic technology is helping Mercy surgeons perform minimally invasive procedures with greater precision and control than ever before.
-Unlike open surgeries that require large incisions, robotic-assisted procedures use several small incisions.
-This often means shorter hospital stays, less pain and fewer complications.
+Unlike open surgeries that require large incisions, robotic-assisted surgical procedures use several small incisions which often means shorter hospital stays, less pain and fewer complications.

 During a robotic-assisted procedure, a thin tube with a camera provides a high-resolution, 3D image of the surgical site.
 Through other tiny incisions, the surgeon inserts surgical instruments attached to robotic arms.
 The robotic “wrists” can rotate 360 degrees and move in very tiny increments.
 This allows the surgeon: